-There’s nothing like the Ski Doo LinQ System for carrying your necessities and extra gear on your snowmobile tour or snowmobile vacation.
-And LinQ has been such a success that we’re bound to see this cargo system expand across the entire BRP line up of recreational vehicles sooner than later.
-First clue: new LinQ product is being branded with the “LINQ” name, not any particular vehicle brand name as it has been in the past.
-This is also good news for snowmobilers who own other brands of sleds – now you too can benefit from the LinQ system without waving the Ski Doo flag!
+There’s nothing like BRP’s LinQ System for carrying your necessities and extra gear on your snowmobile tour or snowmobile vacation.
+And with LinQ’s success on Ski Doo snowmobiles, this cargo system is expanding across the entire BRP line up of recreational vehicles.
+In fact, new LinQ product is being branded with the “LinQ” name, not any particular vehicle brand name as it has been in the past.

 Why We Need Ski Doo LinQ System Bags

 So now I need to carry everything on the back, sides or handlebars of my Ski Doo snowmobile.
-I’ve tried various bags, packs, sacks and carryalls, many of which fitted only precariously and also made me look like a bag lady (or is that gentleman) trundling around with a motorized shopping cart.
+I’ve tried various bags, packs, sacks and carryalls.
+Many fitted only precariously.
+Some also made me look like a bag lady (or is that gentleman) trundling around with a motorized shopping cart.
 Then along came the Ski Doo LinQ System…

-The Ski Doo LinQ System comprises two main elements for the rear tunnel of your sled.
-One is a variety of Linq containers and accessories, each with a standardized and sturdy base with a flange on one end and a locking mechanism on the other.
-Two is the LinQ cargo base kit, brackets that attach on either side of the tunnel, providing both a slot for the base flange and one for the locking mechanism of any Ski Doo LinQ System container.
+The Ski Doo LinQ System comprises two main elements.
+One is a variety of Linq containers and accessories.
+Each provides a standardized and sturdy base with a flange on one end and a locking mechanism on the other.
+Two is the LinQ cargo base kit.
+These strong brackets attach on either side of the tunnel.
+They provide both a slot for the base flange and one for the locking mechanism of any Ski Doo LinQ System container.
 This mechanism is a simple lever that is double secured and protected by a durable rubber fastener.
-Placing LinQ cargo base brackets on all late-model and current Ski Doo snowmobiles is a no-brainer because they come with pre-drilled factory installation points.
+Placing LinQ cargo base brackets on all late-model and current Ski Doo snowmobiles is a no-brainer.
+They come with pre-drilled factory installation points.
 By the way, if you ride some other brand than Ski Doo, check out the LinQ System, because it may fit on your sled, too!

-The variety of Ski Doo LinQ System containers started with two premium tunnel bags (one small and one medium), plus a fuel caddy, all with carrying handles on top.
+The variety of Ski Doo LinQ System containers started with two premium tunnel bags (one small and one medium).
+It also includes a fuel caddy, all with carrying handles on top.
 Each bag is a semi-rigid design that holds it shape regardless of how much or little is inside.
-It opens with a two-way zipper built into expandable material fitted inside its rim and is covered by a lid that also buckles shut.
-Short track sleds will take any one of these; long trackers have space for any combination of two.
+It opens with a two-way zipper built into expandable material fitted inside its rim.
+It’s also covered by a lid that buckles shut.
+Short track sleds will take any one of these.
+Long trackers have space for any combination of two.
 Since inception, Ski Doo has added side tunnel bags, a larger cargo box, cargo rack and various other bags.
-LinQ accessories include a rock solid passenger seat, backrest, snowboard/ski rack, stackable fuel caddy and bag, and for 2018, a host of new products for the GEN4 platform.
-I’ve never used the passenger seat, but riding companions swear it’s the absolute best for quickly turning their touring sleds into family rides for an afternoon or weekend!
+In addition, LinQ accessories now include a rock solid passenger seat, backrest, snowboard/ski rack and stackable fuel caddy and bag.
+And for 2018, a host of new products for the Gen4 platform.
+I’ve never used the passenger seat myself.
+But riding companions swear it’s the absolute best for quickly turning their touring snowmobiles into safe and secure family snow machines for an afternoon or weekend!

-I’ve really put the Ski Doo LinQ System through its paces during almost 50,000 kilometres of touring and it’s never let me down.
-Fastening each component into its brackets is fast and easy; so is taking them off.
+I’ve really put the Ski Doo LinQ System through its paces during over 60,000 kilometres of touring.
+It’s never let me down.
+Fastening each component into its brackets is fast and easy.
+So is taking them off.
 It’s literally plug and play.
 And once locked into place, each component stays solidly attached and secure until the locking lever is released.
 This is accomplished easily, even while wearing a snowmobile glove.
 No more bungees, straps or cargo nets for me!

-I have a couple of observations after using the tunnel bags.
-One, as I have with every other saddlebag I’ve ever used, I put all contents in a plastic bag first just to make extra certain nothing gets wet during the ride.
-And two, when a tunnel bag is full, be sure the strap is done up before lifting it by the handle.
-Otherwise all the weight is carried by the zipper, which is meant to close the bag, not support a load.
+I do have a couple of observations after using the tunnel bags.
+One, as I have with every other saddlebag I’ve ever used, I put all contents in a plastic bag first.
+This makes extra certain nothing gets wet during the ride.
+And two, when a tunnel bag is full, I confirm that the strap is fastened before lifting it by the handle.
+Otherwise, all the weight is borne by the zipper, which is meant to close the bag, not support a load.

 The tips and advice in this blog are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.